WSA Module 01: Windows Server Fundamentals

 Server Manager Dashboard

-• Welcome Tile - Quick actions (Add roles, Add servers, Create groups)
+• Welcome Tile — quick actions (Add roles, Add servers)

-• Roles & Server Groups - Monitor installed roles across multiple servers
+• Roles & Groups — monitor installed roles across servers

 • BPA Results — Best Practices Analyzer findings